-Students selected as Peer Educators (PE) will function as paraprofessional members of Counseling Services.
-The focus of their work will take place in informal settings; i.e. resident halls, dining hall, and Springs Student Center.
-However, some counseling may take place in the Counseling Office.
+Students selected as Peer Educators function as paraprofessional members of Counseling Services.
+The focus of their work takes place in informal settings in residence halls, GDH, and Springs Student Center.
+Some services may take place in the Counseling Office.

-- Weekly staff meetings with the Director of Counseling Services.
+- Attend weekly staff meetings with the Director of Counseling Services

-- Able to commit up to 6 per week for work-study.
+- Be able to commit up to six hours per week for work-study

 - Work with RDs and RAs in planning hall programs promoting health-related topics such as healthy relationships, alcohol awareness, tobacco cessation, sexual assault prevention, positive body image, etc.